Funmiladeadio/Data_Exploration_In_SQL/README.md

 Fithen (15) samples of Dannys’ Diner customers sales transaction within the period of one month (1st January- 1st February) was given.
 The following was deduced from the data given;

 - Customer A & B are members of the customer loyalty program.
-- Customer A generate the highest income followed by customer B while Customer C generates about half of that which was gotten from the other customer(A&B)
+- Customer A generate the highest income followed by customer B while Customer C generates about half of that which was gotten from the other customer(A&B).
-- Customer B visits the restaurant more often
+- Customer B visits the restaurant more often.
 - Customer A &B both purchased all the three types of products available (Sushi, Curry & Ramen) while Customer C only purchased Ramen.
 - Only two products (sushi and curry) were gotten by the customers before they became a member, while all product were purchased by the customers after they became a member with ramen been the highest.

 ## Conclusion
-customer loyalty program enhanced the sales rate of the kitchen as the highest sales were made after customer became member.
+Customer loyalty program enhanced the sales rate of the kitchen as the highest sales were made after customer became member.